 Special assessment requirements:

-You are required to pass the following pieces of assessment (AND attain a mark of 50% overall) to pass this Unit.
+You must complete all piece(s) of assessment, are required to pass the following piece(s) of assessment (AND attain a mark of 50% overall) to pass this Unit.

 - Pharmacokinetics Test

-Students who obtain an aggregate mark greater than 50.0% for the unit but only 40.0 - 49.9% in the pharmacokinetics test must complete an additional piece of assessment in order to meet the learning outcomes and pass this unit.
+Students who obtain an aggregate mark greater than 50.0% for the unit but fail the pharmacokinetics test must complete an additional piece of assessment in order to meet the learning outcomes and pass this unit.
 The content of the additional assessment will be comparable to the failed test.
 It will be held in the deferred exam period for semester 1 and students should expect to have their grade withheld (WH) until the additional assessment has been completed.
 If the student passes the additional assessment, their mark on the pharmacokinetics test will be upgraded to 50%.

-Should you fail to pass these nominated assessment items then you will fail the Unit.
+Should you fail to pass this nominated assessment item then you will fail the Unit.
 No additional assessment is available for a fail in the final exam.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.